VeritasSoftware/WebRTC/ts-webrtc-react-client/README.md

-﻿# Angular client for .NET WebRTC
+﻿# React client for .NET WebRTC

 A .NET library for WebRTC, enabling real-time communication in your web applications.